Jhone-Paul/Jhone-Paul/README.md

 About:
-- 🎓 I’m currently a student at Stellenbosch University.
+- 🎓 I’m currently a student at Stellenbosch University, double majoring in Computer Science and Physics.
-   - I am doing a Bsc Physics.
-   - I take comp sci as an extra module.
 - 🔭 I code in Java, Javascript, C and Python.
 - 🌱 I’m currently learning Rust.
 - 🎸 Outside of university and coding I like to play bass, rock climb, and trail run.